Kotlin/anko/README.md

-Kōan
+Anko
 ===========

-Koan is a library which makes Android application development faster and easier.
+Anko is a library which makes Android application development faster and easier.
 It makes your code clean and easy to read, and lets you forget about rough edges of Android SDK for Java.

 Just a brief example.
-Here is a "hello world" written with Koan:
+Here is a "hello world" written with Anko:
 ```kotlin
 verticalLayout {
   val name = editText()